valchukav/todo-frontend/README.md

 Frontend part of Todo-app: Angular(TS)/Bootstrap(CSS) adaptive layout

+Features:
+- SAP,
+- Adaptive layout for mobile and tablet,
+- Pagination and sorting,
+- Statistics dashboard,
+- Settings are saved in cookies,
+- RxJS is used.

 To see backend part visit https://github.com/valchukav/todo

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.